harcokuppens/clean-classic-helloworld/README.md

 * build project with `clm` using the command:  ./build.bash
 * clean project with bash script using the command:  ./clean.bash

+There is also a similar repository where we build the same HelloWorld Clean code using the nitrile tool at: https://github.com/harcokuppens/clean-nitrile-helloworld.git .

 ## Devcontainer